Garfield-Harrison Project

 Phase 3

-Work on Phase 3 is well underway with Zones 1-3 currently in construction.
-The project includes five work zones for Phase 3 beginning August 12, 2024, through winter 2025:
+Work on Phase 3 is well underway with construction.
+The project includes five work zones for Phase 3 and will finish in early August 2025.

 • Zone 1 - Roosevelt Avenue between 5th and 8th Street: Roadway will be closed to install new stormwater and waterlines.
 Zone 1 is estimated to be completed by spring 2025.